+This was our first time as an Avoncroft Meuseum wedding photographer.
+Its such a great venue for photography – So quirky.
+So interesting and the little tin chappel for a wedding ceremony is amazing.
 We’ve been looking forward to this day for a while…. a wedding at Avoncroft Museum.
-Also our it’s our 700th wedding since starting our business back in 2008, so we’re had lots of great feelz going on that day!
+We travelled down from our photography base in Derbyshire Also our it’s our 700th wedding since starting our business back in 2008, so we’re had lots of great feelz going on that day!
 The couple were Ellie & Andrew – a gorgeous bride and groom who are obviously able to think outside the box for their wedding day in choosing Avoncroft Museum.
 It was so lovely for Ellie to be able to go back to somewhere her mum used to take her when they were kids to get married.
-We were also delighted that Nadia Di Tullio Flowers and Tara from Tickety Boo Events would be working alongside us!
+We were also delighted that Nadia Di Tullio Flowers and Tara Knott Stylist would be working alongside us!
 The Dream Team!
 Happy Days!

 So…. in the morning we were off to Ellie’s sister’s house to see Ellie and her bridesmaids for their bridal preparations.
 Ellie’s sister and hubby have the most beautiful house and two gorgeous rescue greyhounds – we were very happy!!!
 Everyone was relaxed, hair and makeup were well underway and Ellie was looking forward to seeing Andrew at the venue.
 In the meantime, the camper van that they were heading to the venue in, had a completely flat battery!!
 They managed to call out roadside assistance, a big van arrived just outside the lounge window, got the camper started by a guy in a high vis jacket – all without Ellie even noticing!
 Happy Days!